gher-uliege/Diva-Workshops/README.md

 [![DOI](https://zenodo.org/badge/108153788.svg)](https://zenodo.org/badge/latestdoi/108153788)

-# Diva-Workshops
+# DIVA Workshops

-This page provides the jupyter notebooks (exemples/exercices) for the Diva user workshops organised in the frame of H2020 [SeaDataCloud](https://www.seadatanet.org/) project.
+This page provides the [Jupyter](https://jupyter.org/) notebooks (examples and exercices) for the `DIVAnd` user workshops organised in the frame of H2020 [SeaDataCloud](https://www.seadatanet.org/) project.

+## Tools

 [`Diva`](https://github.com/gher-ulg/DIVA) and [`DIVAnd`](https://github.com/gher-ulg/divand.jl) are software tools designed to generate gridded fields from in-situ observations.

+## Objectives
+The workshop is focused on the creation of gridded products and climatologies using `DIVAnd`

 The organisational details are available https://gher-ulg.github.io/Diva-Workshops/.

-The code is maintained at https://github.com/gher-ulg/divand.jl.

-## What should be here

-- [x] Notebooks
-- [x] Presentations

-## What should not be here

-Workshop program
-Schedule
-...
+Following the workshop, the notebooks have been updated, improved and corrected when necessary.
+New notebooks are developed based on the participants requirements.